What to look for

-- miniSpartan6+ ($69) is currently on Kickstarter and has a Spartan-6 LX9, HDMI output, USB 2.0 programming and communications, 8-channel 8-bit 1 MSPS ADC, 32 MB SDRAM, 64 Mbit SPI flash, microSD slot, audio out, 24 I/Os and 8 LEDs.
-The Kickstarter also promises to deliver an open source IDE with libraries and example code for the on-board peripherals.
+- miniSpartan6+ is a module that incorporates a Spartan-6 LX9 ($75) or LX25 ($105), two HDMI ports that can each act as either input or output, USB 2.0 programming and communications, 8-channel 8-bit 1 MSPS ADC, 32 MB SDRAM, 64 Mbit SPI flash, microSD slot, stereo audio out, 64 digital I/Os, 8 LEDs and 4 DIP switches.

 - Elbert ($50) is a small board with a Spartan-3A 50K, 1Mbit of SPI flash (half of which can be used for data storage), 8 LEDs, four SPST switches, 8 DIP switches, and 26 accessible I/Os.
 An on-board PIC18F provides support for programming the flash over USB using a Windows-only configuration utility.
 I have written a more comprehensive review.

 - miniSpartan3 is a Spartan-3A 50 ($25) or 200 ($35) module with an HDMI port, 41 digital I/Os, a 4-channel, 8-bit 200 KSPS ADC, SPI flash, 32 MHz oscillator, three LEDs, two DIP switches, USB-serial and on-board USB JTAG.